Abscissa/DAuth/README.md

 DAuth - Authentication Utility for D
 ====================================

 DAuth is a low-level authentication library for [D](http://dlang.org) with no external dependencies other than the standard library.
-It accepts any Phobos-compatible [digest](http://dlang.org/phobos/std_digest_digest.html) or [random number generator](http://dlang.org/phobos/std_random.html) algorithm and provides an simple, yet flexible, API to help you easily incorporate secure, upgradable user authentication based on [salted password hashes]() into your software.
+It accepts any Phobos-compatible [digest](http://dlang.org/phobos/std_digest_digest.html) or [random number generator](http://dlang.org/phobos/std_random.html) algorithm and provides an simple, yet flexible, API to help you easily incorporate secure, upgradable user authentication based on [salted password hashes](http://en.wikipedia.org/wiki/Salt_%28cryptography%29) into your software.
 You can have as much, or as little, control as you need.

 DAuth's main interface is:

 - ```makeHash(Password)```: Generates a salted hash for a password.
-The salt, hashing ("digest") algorithm, and salt/password combing ("salter") algorithm can optionally be provided, or left as default.
+The salt, the hashing ("digest") algorithm, and the salt/password combing ("salter") algorithm can optionally be provided, or left as default.
 By default, the salt is automatically generated at random.

 - ```isPasswordCorrect(Password, Hash)```: Validates a password against an existing salted hash.
 As with ```makeHash```, everything is optionally customizable.
 The hashes are compared using a ["length-constant" time](https://crackstation.net/hashing-security.htm) algorithm to thwart timing-based attacks.

-The library also provides a forward-compatible string-based hash format for easy storage and retreival.
+The library also provides a forward-compatible string-based hash format for easy storage and retrieval.
 Additionally, there are functions for randomly generating salts, passwords and single-use tokens.

-Note: DAuth does not directly provide any cryptographic, hashing, or random number generating algorithms.
+Note: DAuth does not directly provide any encryption, hashing, or random number generating algorithms.
 It leaves this up to other libraries, relying on the [Phobos](http://dlang.org/phobos/index.html)-defined protocols for [digests](http://dlang.org/phobos/std_digest_digest.html) and [random number generators](http://dlang.org/phobos/std_random.html).
-Phobos includes some such algotihma already.
+Phobos includes some such algorithms already.
 Although bear in mind that, as of DMD v2.065, it lacks any algorithms that are currently considered cryptographically-secure for salted password hashing (but it does include SHA1, which is nonetheless still widely used for password hashing).

 Typical Usage
 -------------